-Hsu explicitly discloses every limitation of the challenged claim except for the limitations related to the "default data compression encoder."
-Hsu in view of Franaszek or Sebastian, however, renders the challenged claim obvious because it would have been obvious to a person of ordinary skill in the art to implement Hsu's system with a default encoder when a useful data type is not identified and a corresponding compression encoder is not identified based on Hsu's analysis phase.
-As explained in Sections VII.A.3 and VII.B.2 below, Franaszek and Sebastian each expressly teach that a "default data compression encoder," as recited in the challenged claims, can be used in compression systems similar to Hsu's.
+Hsu explicitly discloses every limitation of the challenged claim except for the limitations related to the "default encoder."
+Hsu in view of Sebastian or Franaszek, however, renders the challenged claim obvious because it would have been obvious to a person of ordinary skill in the art to implement Hsu's system with a default encoder when a useful data type is not identified and a corresponding compression encoder is not identified based on Hsu's analysis phase.
+As explained in Sections VII.A.2 and VII.B.1 below, Franaszek and Sebastian each expressly teach that a "default encoder," as recited in the challenged claims, can be used in compression systems similar to Hsu's.
 Furthermore, it would have been obvious to implement their default encoders in Hsu's system.
 Accordingly, the challenged claims are obvious in view of the combination of Hsu and Sebastian or Franaszek.